 Coulomb scattering: Elastic scattering of charged particles by the Coulomb interaction – law of physics describing the electrostatic interaction between electrically charged particles.

 Cryogenics: The branches of physics and engineering that involve the study of very low temperatures, how to produce them, and how materials behave at those temperatures.

 Dataset: a collection of files (potentially in differing formats) and corresponding metadata (uniform across the set) that forms a coherent unit of data used in a computation, and is accounted for as such.

 Design constraints: impose restrictions on how the product must be designed.
 For example, it might have to be implemented in the handheld device being given to major customers, or it might have to use the existing servers and desktop computers, or any other hardware, software, or business practice.

 Design requirements: define all of the components necessary to achieve the system requirements: “The alarm will be produced by part # 123-45-678.”

 Detector: A particle detector is any device used to sense the passage of atomic or subatomic particles or to measure their properties.

 Dual-phase Time Projection Chamber: is a configuration of a LArTPC that contains a small region of gaseous argon above a larger region of liquid argon.
-Ionization electrons drift to the surface of the liquid, where they are extracted into the gas phase, where they produce secondary scintillation photons that are detected.
+Ionization electrons drift to the surface of the liquid, where they are extracted into the gas phase, where they are amplified, and/or used to produce secondary scintillation photons that are detected.